afc163/sketch-awesome-plugins/README.md

 - Control + Shift + G : to lauch the guide adding input.
 - Control + Shift + H : to add a horizontal guide.
 - DControl + Shift + V : to add a vertical guide.
-- Control + Shift + R : to remove all guides on current page or current artboard.
+- Control + Shift + R : to remove all guides on current page or current atboard.

 #### SketchDistributor